Nick Allegretti

-Nick Allegretti (born April 21, 1996) is an American professional football guard and center for the Washington Commanders of the National Football League (NFL).
+Nick Allegretti (born April 21, 1996) is an American professional football center and guard for the Washington Commanders of the National Football League (NFL).
 He played college football for the Illinois Fighting Illini and was selected by the Kansas City Chiefs in the seventh round of the 2019 NFL draft.
 Allegretti won Super Bowls LIV, LVII, and LVIII during his tenure with the Chiefs.